sourcevault/binapi/readme.md

 `binapi` requires 2 functions to initialize :

 - *application function* - it is run whenever there is a call from the user.
-- *getter function* - it is used to resolve `.` operations issued by the user.
+- *getter function* - run whenever  `.` operation is appiled, needed for updating state variable needed by the application function.

 🟡 *...Example 2...*